How to Write Your Own Incantations

-pre-made incantations and spells can work in some situations, but if you
+incantations and spells can work in some situations, but if you really want

-really want to unleash your own magickal powers, learning how to write
+to unleash your own magickal powers, learning how to write your own incantations

-spoken part.
-There may be candles, crystals, herbs and many other
+being only the spoken part.
+There may be candles, crystals, herbs and

-items used within the spell, but the incantation is the glue that binds
+many other items used within the spell, but the incantation is the glue that

 and vital ingredient of the spell as a whole.
 However, you can

-it's entirely possible that it will succeed once you understand the
+entirely possible that it will succeed once you understand the process.

 As we already know, words carry considerable power, even in day-to-day living.
 Many of us have been changed forever by offhand comments made by other people.
 There is a theory that the universe resonates with every word ever spoken, and that carefully crafted words sent into the universe under controlled conditions such as spell casting can indeed change our reality.
 Caution should always be used, however, because as humans we often wish for things that in the end do not benefit us at all.

 Our language is a conglomeration of many different languages of the past, even ancient languages widely considered sacred.
 As such, it is of utmost importance that you choose your words very carefully when composing an incantation to suit your purposes.
 The sound that resonates out of your mouth when speaking the words is important, as is the symmetry of the incantation as a whole.
 Be careful when choosing words because many words have similar sounds but entirely different meanings.
 Think carefully about what you are really asking for, and then choose appropriate words with meanings that convey exactly that with no room for error.
 This cannot be stressed enough.
 Think of the internet - if you type a web address that is misspelled it will send you a blank page or the wrong website.
 In that vein, there's no room for even minor errors when writing incantations.
 Convey to the universe what you want in no uncertain terms!